DNN-STYX/demo/README.md

-# The Prototype tool of STYX
+# The Prototype Tool of STYX